 The College of Business Administration at FIU continues to be a global leader in international business programs.
 As a new initiative, the College is developing a dual degree program together with partner institutions in an effort to give more international experience to undergraduate students.
 While the dual degree has traditionally been offered to graduate students - FIU already has relationships with over 30 institutions around the world - this program will focus on furthering the first-hand knowledge of cultural differences to undergraduates.

 Busy working professionals eager to advance their management and international business careers will appreciate the "cohort-based" Professional BBA Weekend program, where a group of students enter at the same time and take all of their courses together.

-Four of our seven undergraduate BBA majors - Finance, Human Resource Management, International Business, and Management - are available online.
+Four of our seven undergraduate BBA majors - Finance, Human Resource Management, International Business, Logistics, and Management - are available online.

 If you are pursuing a non-business major, some business understanding will certainly enhance your undergraduate learning experience.
-The college offers three business minors—business, business analytics, entrepreneurship, general marketing, logistics and supply chain management, professional sales, project management, and social media and e-marketing analytics.
+The college offers eight business minors—business, business analytics, entrepreneurship, general marketing, logistics and supply chain management, professional sales, project management, and social media and e-marketing analytics.
 Your minor will be awarded at graduation along with your major degree.